Skip to main content

 Wash hands frequently in rural areas

-Sanitation infrastructure is limited in highlands.
-Carry hand sanitizer and be mindful of food preparation environments when eating in villages.
+Sanitation is basic in the highlands.
+Carry hand sanitizer and pay attention to where your food is being prepared when you eat in villages.

 MEDIUM